 All of these lakes are accessible by road.
 While the blacktop ends at the Town of Pickle Lake, there is a good gravel road servicing the area.

-Badesdawa (Mud) Lake – 25 miles/41 kms. north of Pickle Lake.
+Badesdawa (Mud) Lake – 41 kilometers (25 miles) north of Pickle Lake.
 This lake has many good spots for fishing as well as access to an extensive river system.
 Township camping permit required to stay here.

-Menako Lake – 64 miles/105 kms. north of Pickle Lake.
+Menako Lake – 105 kilometers (64 miles) north of Pickle Lake.
 This is a lovely series of shallow lakes with a number of nice beaches, as well as an excellent river system.
 Township camping permit required to stay here.

-Pipestone River Landing – 89 miles/147 kms. north of Pickle Lake.
+Pipestone River Landing – 147 kilometers (89 miles) north of Pickle Lake.
 This campsite is quite rugged but there are certainly many fishing and hunting spots as well as opportunities for navigating through the many rapids you will encounter on this river system.
-Township camping permit required to stay on the mainland side, Crown camping permit for any of the islands.
+Township camping permit required to stay on the mainland side, Crown camping permit for any of the islands

-Stirland Lake – 120 miles/182 kms. north of Pickle Lake.
+Stirland Lake – 182 kilometers (120 miles). north of Pickle Lake.
 This small lake connects to the Pipestone River system.